 - Gap analysis of available CMC, nonclinical and clinical data in view of critical regulatory submissions

-- Definition of individualized nonclinical and clinical development programs, protocols design
+- Strategy support for individualized nonclinical and clinical development programs including study protocol design